Career & Experience

 The Intercultural Career Development Program (ICDP) is designed to help students navigate the Canadian job market and to identify workplace expectations while developing intercultural competency.
 Participants will be able to build job-search, interview and networking skills, as well as understand more about the legal requirements for working in Canada.
-Students receive a certificate until of completion once you have met all the requirements for completion.
+Students receive a detailed letter of completion once they have met all the requirements for the ICDP.

 Any UBC Okanagan student is welcome to register for the program, however, this program is mostly geared towards students who are close to completing their degree.